-To test whether the food is dry enough to store safely without mold growth, the team is making a new dryness indicator called the DryCard™.
-The DryCard is a new dryness indicator, the size of a business card, that indicates levels of moisture by changing color.
+To test whether the food is dry enough to store safely without mold growth, the team is manufacturing a new dryness indicator called the DryCard™.
+The DryCard is a low-cost tool, the size of a business card, that indicates levels of moisture by changing color.
 It’s convenient for farmers, who can seal a reusable DryCard and a sample of their dried product in an airtight container to test the humidity within.

-The team is also demonstrating other postharvest technologies, as well as technologies for horticultural production, such as drip irrigation and plastic mulch.
+The team is also demonstrating other horticultural technologies, including drip irrigation and plastic mulch.
 These are all tools that were identified by Horticulture Innovation Lab researchers as significant ways to help support Guinea’s horticulture sector.